-It was mid-March when Sarah Timmerman’s sister, a junior doctor at a clinic, lamented the shortage of personal protection equipment (PPE) for healthcare workers.
+At the same time, Sarah’s sister shared her own concerns.
+As a junior doctor, she was worried about the shortage of personal protection equipment (PPE) for healthcare workers.
 By that time, the number of COVID-19 cases was slowly climbing in Australia and the nation was preparing for an imminent lockdown.

-Sarah was concerned that front line workers could be entering high-risk workplaces without adequate protection.
-So she decided to take matters into her own hands.
-For most people, this would mean putting a call out on social media for the public contributions or connections.
-For Sarah, the CEO and founder of Beginning Boutique, it meant setting up a full-blown online store.
+Sarah was concerned front line workers could be entering high-risk workplaces without adequate protection.
+So she decided to take matters into her own hands – and created a whole new business.

 Creating under pressure

-Launching an online business during a pandemic is daunting in itself.
-Going from concept to delivery in a fortnight, even when there isn’t a global crisis, is close to impossible – unless you have the deep online retail experience that Sarah does.
+Launching an online business during a pandemic is no small undertaking, but going from concept to delivery in a fortnight is close to impossible – unless you have the deep online retail experience and trusted relationships that Sarah does.

 "This has been an incredible experiment of what you can get done under pressure,” she says.
 “We are an excellent retail team with exceptional capability in this space.
 Ultimately, this was yet another product line for us.
 It was a mammoth effort but everyone saw why this needed to be done."